manyducksco/chatter/README.md

 #### `client.clientId`

-A persistent, unique ID for the client, stored in local storage.
+A persistent, unique UUID for the client, stored in local storage.

+#### `client.sessionId`

+An ephemeral UUID to identify this particular session.
+Stored in memory and regenerated if the page is reloaded.

 ### Methods